International Citizens Insurance Logo

 Here is what a typical package may include:

-- Housing allowances or company-provided accommodation: Securing housing is often one of the most stressful parts of relocating.
-Many companies offer short-term housing on arrival, allowing employees and their families to explore locally before settling into long-term housing.
+• Housing allowances or company-provided accommodation: Securing housing is often one of the most stressful parts of relocating.
+Many companies offer short-term housing upon arrival, allowing employees and their families to explore the local area before settling into long-term accommodations.

-- Relocation allowances for moving costs and travel: Relocation involves significant up-front costs, including shipping household goods and booking flights.
-Providing a lump sum payment or reimbursement can remove financial barriers while the employee transitions to the assignment location.
+• Relocation allowances for moving costs and travel: Relocation involves high up-front costs, including shipping household goods and booking flights.
+Providing a lump sum payment or reimbursement can help remove financial barriers during the employee’s transition to the assignment location.

 Need help choosing the right health benefits for your remote team?